leadr-msu/leadr-msu.github.io/guides/wordpress.md

 <br><img style="border:1px solid black" class="center" src="img/wordpress/settings-reading.png" width="80%"><br>

-The desired page does not need to be wholly complete for this process to work, but just needs to be published.
+The desired page does not need to be wholly complete for this process to work, but it does need to be published.
 Additionally, one can change the name of the page later on and WordPress will appropriately update the static page setting on its own.

 ## Creating a Menu

-Once one has created their website's pages, they will likely need to manually create their site's primary menu.
-First, go to Appearance > Menus in the Dashboard:
+The organization of your site is one of the most important decisions to make when designing your website.
+You should think about what sort of content you want to put into your site and how to organize that content within your site.
+Do you want all of your content on just one page, or do you need to split your content into different section that can be reached from the menu?
+One way to start creating your menu is to go to Appearance > Menus in the Dashboard:

 <br><img style="border:1px solid black" class="center" src="img/wordpress/nav-appearance-menus.png" width="80%"><br>

-Start by giving the new menu a name and then clicking "Create Menu."
-Then, choose the "View All" tab on the left to see a list of all one's pages.
-Check the boxes next to all the desired menu items (or choose "Select All" to check all the boxes) and click the "Add to Menu" button.
+You should have a menu already available called "Main Nav".
+You can start editing this menu, or you can create a new menu by  Start by clicking "Create Menu".
+Multiple menus may be useful in instances like when you want a different menu for mobile users (for smaller screens).
+In either case, you can start adding stuff to your menu by opening the "View All" tab on the left to see a list of all the pages that you have created for your WordPress site.
+Check the boxes next to all the desired pages that you want to use as menu items (or choose **Select All** to check all the boxes) and click the **Add to Menu** button.

 <br><img style="border:1px solid black" class="center" src="img/wordpress/appearance-menus.png" width="80%"><br>